MariaTensor/Picsart-Academy-2.1/ensemble_methods_quiz.md

 **Answer:** C
 **Explanation:** Random Forests train multiple trees on bootstrapped samples and random feature subsets to reduce correlation and overfitting.

-### 4. Boosting methods primarily aim to:
+### 4. Which ensemble method is typically faster to train in parallel?

-- A) Reduce variance
+- A) Boosting

-- B) Reduce bias
+- B) Bagging

-- C) Reduce training time
+- C) Stacking

-- D) Increase the number of features
+- D) Blending

 **Answer:** B
-**Explanation:** Boosting sequentially trains models focusing on previous errors, reducing bias.
+**Explanation:** Bagging trains base models independently, allowing parallel training, whereas Boosting is sequential.

 ### 5. Which of the following statements is true about AdaBoost?
 - A) It combines models in parallel